Opinion | An Uprising Was Inevitable

 Non-solutions such as body cams and de-escalation training are clearly not the answer.
 The number of police killings between 2018 and 2019 increased, despite the growing use of body cams by police districts around the country.

 “We have to tackle those embedded assumptions that we need a police force,” Ellison said.
-“They’re not working for us, they’re killing.”
+“They’re not working for us, they’re killing us.”

 Ellison had been out in his ward with the protesters for two nights—on the north side, which is made up of working-class, working poor, and mostly Black and other people of color.
 He was critical of MPD’s response to the onset of the protest.